sandra-arato/subagent-personas-for-claude-code/README.md

 - **Objectives**: A high-level overview of the project goals and deliverables.
 - **Architecture**: A high-level overview of the project architecture and stack.
 - **Technology**: A high-level overview of the project tech stack, how it is used, and how it interracts with other services.
+- **Style**: A high-level overview of the project style guide, including naming conventions, code style, and other guidelines for writing code.
-- **Features**: A high-level overview of the project features and functionality.
+- **Features**: A high-level overview of the project features and functionality for non-technical items including designs and user experiences.

 ### Project Documentation Structure

-For large projects, it's recommended to organize documentation hierarchically:
+For large projects, it's recommended to organise documentation hierarchically:

 - Create subdirectories for major categories (e.g., `/docs/architecture/`, `/docs/features/`)
 - Use individual files for specific components or topics
 - Number filenames to control display order (e.g., `01-database.md`, `02-backend-api.md`)
 - (Optional) Include index files in each directory to provide navigation and overview if you wish to use Docusaurus or similar tools to generate documentation from the markdown files.

-This approach improves navigation, maintenance, and readability for both humans and LLMs analyzing your documentation.
+This approach improves navigation, maintenance, and readability for both humans and LLMs analysing your documentation.

 ### Usage